Basement Finishing Costs in Draper, Utah: A Complete 2026 Breakdown

 Every basement finishing project in Draper requires permits through the city’s online building portal.
 Permit fees for a standard basement project with a bathroom and basic electrical typically run $300–$800, plus additional trade permit fees.
 Inspections are required at framing, rough electrical and plumbing, insulation, and final completion.

-Your contractor should pull all permits under their own license.
+A contractor like CCS of Utah could pull all permits under their own license.
 If they suggest skipping permits to save money, that is a warning sign.
 Unpermitted work in Draper can create problems at resale, void homeowner’s insurance, and require walls to be torn out for inspection.

 Learn more about basement finishing permits and building code requirements in Draper, UT.